AndreaGiulianoK/OwlOSC/README.md

 ### Unity3D:

-Import the package.
+Import the package located in *[Release Section](https://github.com/AndreaGiulianoK/OwlOSC/releases)**.
-OwlOSC is under that namespace "OwlOSC".
+OwlOSC is under the namespace "OwlOSC".
-Look at the example scene in the folder "OwlOSC/Examples"
+Look at the example scene "OwlOSC/OwlOscTest.unity"

 ### .NET:

 Add a reference to OwlOSC.dll in your .NET project.
-OwlOSC is under that namespace "OwlOSC".
+OwlOSC is under the namespace "OwlOSC".

 ## Use Examples: